brennv/openshiftv3-training/beta-4-setup.md

 /dev/mapper/rhel_ose--master-root  8.5G  1.5G  7.0G  18% /
 ```

-As part of signing up for the beta program, you should have received an
-evaluation subscription.
-This subscription gave you access to the beta software.
-You will need to use subscription manager to both register your VMs, and attach
-them to the *OpenShift Enterprise High Touch Beta* subscription.

 ### Network
 All of your VMs should be on the same logical network and be able to access one
 another.